miniwinwm/WMM_Tiny/README.md

 - Only calculates the magnetic variation at the ellipsoid which is approximately the Earth's surface

 - Uses floats in its calculations, not doubles.
-This will redice accuracy very slightly.
+This will reduce accuracy very slightly.

 - Stores the coefficients in a compressed format.
 The floating point coefficients are converted to fixed point integers and then stored as variable length integers.